Matt-Crow/Maelstrom/README.md

   from sets of pre-generated content.
 Add "guidebooks" the player can use to look up info on enemies, actives, passives, and items to avoid info-dumping before every battle
+    * de-tangle attack choosing in combat.py, character.py, and
+      activeAbilities.py
+    * remove "active character" system
+    * make each team member attack, if able
+    * migrate AI from EnemyCharacter and EnemyTeam to elsewhere